short-loop/installation-guide/README.md

 ### Method-1 : Installing ShortLoop (With External DB)  [*Recommended*]

 **Step - 1 : Create a Postgres database (db_name = shortloop)**
+TODO : Add the steps to create a DB and a new user.

 **Step - 2 : In the EC2 instance, download the `docker-compose.yaml` & `.env` files required for installation, using the command below**